-What is Allergic Asthma?
+Is Allergic Asthma?

-Are the Causes of Allergic Asthma
+Are the Causes of Allergic Asthma?

-In general, only inhaled allergens cause allergic asthma.
+In general, inhaled allergens cause allergic asthma.
 Some

 tree nuts can also cause allergic asthma.
 However, an asthmatic reaction to

-Are the Symptoms of Allergic Asthma
+Are the Symptoms of Allergic Asthma?

 - chest tightness

 - shortness of breath

 If you have hay fever or skin allergies, you might also